Sovereign Space Technology 'Made in UK'

 For those who are dedicated to the UK space ecosystem.

-As the largest space company in Europe and an integral part of the £17.5 billion UK space sector, we design and manufacture advanced satellites to deliver solutions on the ground from climate change monitoring to global communications.
-Through the European Space Agency we lead international missions from the ExoMars Rosalind Franklin rover vehicle which is set to autonomously navigate on the red planet to enabling scientists to get a closer look at our Sun than ever before with the Solar Orbiter.
+As the largest space company in Europe and an integral part of the £18.9 billion UK space sector, we design and manufacture advanced satellites to deliver global solutions, from climate change monitoring to sovereign military satellite communications.
+Through ESA, we lead international missions, from the ExoMars Rosalind Franklin rover vehicle, to Solar Orbiter and its pioneering examination of the Sun.

 For those who want to connect

-Airbus designs and manufactures approximately 25% of the world’s telecommunications satellites to ensure people stay connected.
-At Airbus UK we make the structure and propulsion systems, as well as the heart of the satellites, the payloads including our world leading digital processed payloads.
+Airbus designs and manufactures approximately 25% of the world’s geo telecommunications satellites.
+At Airbus UK we make the structure and propulsion systems, as well as the sophisticated payloads including our world leading digital processed payloads.
+Weighing up to 6 tons, geo telecommunication satellites provide direct to home TV broadcasting and business to business communications.
+They also provide secure, reliable, global military satellite communications to our Armed Forces.

 For those who see the Earth through a new lens